Consolidation of Existing Debts

 Most lenders will allow borrowers to increase their mortgage in order to pay off more expensive credit commitments.
-This is called consolidating existing borrowings, hence the term ‘consolidation mortgages’.
+This is called consolidating existing borrowings.
 Lenders will usually state a limit as to what percentage of the property’s value can be borrowed in total, when consolidating debts.

-Debt consolidation can be applied for as part of a residential mortgage, a buy-to-let mortgage, or a commercial mortgage.
-The lender will normally need to see the advantage to be gained by consolidating credit commitments.
+Debt consolidation can be applied for as part of a residential application, a buy-to-let application or a commercial application.
+The lender will normally need to see the advantage to be gained by consolidating these credit commitments.

 Here are few examples of debts that can be consolidated: